MicrosoftDocs/power-platform/power-platform/admin/pricing-billing-skus.md

 |Flow Runs per user/month     | 4,500      | 15,000      |

 > [!NOTE]
 > We’ve removed the requirement to purchase additional production or non-production environments for Common Data Service.
 New environments can be created when at least 1 GB of database capacity is available.
-To learn how to create new production or non-production instances, see [Provision an environment for Dynamics 365 for Customer Engagement](provision-environment.md#provision-an-environment-for-dynamics-365-for-customer-engagement).
+To learn how to create new production or non-production instances, see [Provision an environment](provision-environment.md).

 ### Capacity add-ons